SanPen/GridCal/doc/rst_source/theory/topology_processing.rst

 MultiCircuit.
 Doing so risks altering the topology of elements, potentially breaking the consistency of the original configuration.

-**Why Avoid Topological Processing on MultiCircuit?**
+**Why Avoid Topological Processing on the MultiCircuit?**

 Consider the following example: Imagine a generator initially connected to **Bus 1**.
 After performing topological processing, it might end up connected to **Bus 2**.
 How could we recover the original connection to **Bus 1**?
 Simply put, we cannot.
 Altering the MultiCircuit directly compromises its integrity, making it impossible to restore the original topology.
+In CIM, this is probably why there are two distinct sets of objects; ConnectivityNode to maintain the structure and TopologicalNode to represent the final connectivity.
+This reinforces the idea that we must only model with ConnectivityNodes, which for simplicity are always buses in the end in GridCal.

 **The Role of NumericalCircuit**

 If topology processing should not occur over the database, then where should it be done?
-Fortunately, GridCal provides the **NumericalCircuit**, a snapshot of the MultiCircuit at a specific state.
+The solution in GridCal is to provide the **NumericalCircuit**, a snapshot of the MultiCircuit at a specific state.
 This snapshot is **fungible**, meaning any modifications made to it will not impact the original MultiCircuit and will vanish after the calculation.
 As such, all topology processing steps are